StrangeBeeCorp/docs/docs/flow/user-guides/configure-integration-node.md

 ## Configure a *TheHive* integration node

-A *TheHive* integration node performs operations in TheHive through [TheHive API](https://docs.strangebee.com/thehive/api-docs/): it can create, retrieve, update, and delete cases, alerts, tasks, observables, comments, and task logs, merge an alert into a case, or run a custom query.
+A *TheHive* integration node performs operations in TheHive through [TheHive API](https://docs.strangebee.com/thehive/api-docs/): it can create, retrieve, update, and delete cases, alerts, tasks, and observables, add, update, and delete comments, create and update task logs, merge an alert into a case, or run a custom query.
 Each operation is a dedicated action selected within the node.
 The node can target the local TheHive instance or any other reachable TheHive instance.

 1. {% include-markdown "includes/flow-view-go-to.md" %}